The 44 Magnum Sear

 Sear

 Putting a nice sear crust on the meat will enhance the flavor, visual appeal, and lock in all the delicious juices.
 To get a nice sear, start with a nice hot cast-iron skillet.
-Grape seed oil is a favorite for this step due to its high smoke point.
+Avocado oil is a favorite for this step due to its high smoke point.
 This step can also be done with lard or bacon grease- be careful and have a lid handy though, fat is highly flammable.
 Place meat in the smoking hot skillet and give a good sear to all 6 sides.
-Each side will need to sear for at least 2 min per side without being disturbed.
-(The more the meat is checked the less of a sear it will get, it will cook without searing.
+Each side will need to sear for at least 2 min.
+(The more the meat is checked the less of a sear it will get.
+Disturbing the sear will cause cooking without searing.
 So, just let it be for a few minuets per side.)
+This sear produces a chemical reaction which adds significant dimension to the flavor.

 Savor

-Finally, enjoy the best grass-feed cut of meat you have ever had!
+Finally, enjoy the best grass-feed cut of meat you have ever flapped a lip over!